JoeyBernhardt/Nutrient_analysis/models_plots.md

 }
 ```

 Here is a slightly more general function to do the same thing.
 More general in that here we allow the nutrient to be variable.
+I put this together thanks to inspiration from [adam_baimel](https://github.com/STAT545-UBC/adam_baimel/issues/6#issuecomment-144514497).

 ```r
 size.fit2 <- function(df, nutrient) {